sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. image:: img/teaching/student_list3.png
      :width: 100%
      :align: center
+     :alt: student list after students have been added

 * Email addresses that are followed by **(invited)** do not have a CoCalc account yet.
   **(invited)** will disappear as soon as they sign up.